sugarlabs/musicblocks/guide/README.md

 The default instrument is an electronic synthesizer, so by default, that is the instrument used when playing notes.
 You can override this default for a group of notes by using the *Set Instrument* block.
-It will select a [voice](#VOICES) for the synthesizer for any contained blocks, e.g., violin.
+It will select an [instrument](#342-setting-instrument) for the synthesizer for any contained blocks, e.g., violin.

 ![default voice](../documentation/setdefaultinstrument_block.svg "Set Default Instrument")